AregbesolaOJ/post-app/README.md

    2. Packages: using NPM: `npm install`
 3. run the app in dev mode: `npm start`
 4. you can now access the app on [localhost:3000](http://localhost:3000)

+## User Experience Flow

+The `main` branch contains a flow that lets you view all posts with it's respective comments on page load, while the `with-comments-lazyload` branch implements an alternate experience with comments for each post getting fetched per button trigger.
+Feel free to check out that branch as well.